-The Opwall teams are working with various different rewilding projects in the UK (Knepp Estate in West Sussex and Bamff in Perth).
-These projects include running student training courses in skills needed to develop a career in wildlife conservation or climate change , developing a biodiversity credit standard that can be used to provide the funding to plug the funding gap at the start of rewilding schemes and also working with potential sponsors of rewilding schemes.
+The Opwall teams are working with various different rewilding projects in the UK including the Knepp Estate in West Sussex.
+The Knepp project includes running student training courses in the skills needed to develop a career in wildlife conservation or climate change and quantifying carbon and biodiversity credits to provide the funding to plug the funding gap at the start of rewilding schemes.

 One additional project involves working with DEFRA on developing a scheme whereby small-scale farmers can work together on developing re-wilding schemes.
 The UK govt has a target of 30% of land in a semi-natural state by 2030.
 The concept being that marginal farmland will be moved to prioritizing nature conservation and distributed in a series of corridors linking expanded protected areas.
 This is to combat the impact that CAP funded farming has had on UK wildlife over the last few decades.
 The Biological Intactness Index (comparison between habitats and large species present pre 1700 and now) shows the UK to be the 29th worst performing country in the World and the most impacted of all western nations.
 Rewilding areas of the UK will help reverse this trend but to date the opportunity to rewild has been limited to large-scale landowners.

 There is an increasing interest in rewilding projects from existing small-scale farmers wanting to work together to get involved in regreening the UK, but they face a barrier to entry with no easy off the shelf method for making these collaborative arrangements work.
 The objective of getting large areas of unproductive farmland managed for wildlife is not likely to be realized unless a new combination of relatively small-scale landowners and investors can be brought together into management companies that are aimed at rewilding.